 Point #4 is equally important.
 Putting up an SSSCcat or Tattle Tale, or any other remote punisher and thinking, “job well done!” is a big mistake.
 I’ve visited clients, frustrated by the climbing antics of their cats, who put tape on their drapes, Snappy Trainers (harmless mousetraps fitted with large paddles to make a noise) on the mantles and counters, but then new problems crop up.
 The cats start attacking ankles out of play aggression, for instance, or fight with one another.
 The whole time, the message was loud and clear; “Give me something acceptable to climb on!”
 So, spend the money.
 Cat furniture, condos, scratching posts and such, as many as possible, will give your cats a place to climb and scratch where you can praise them for doing what is, after all, natural to them.
 This way, for every “NO!” there’s a “YES” associated with it.

 Also, consider employing flower essence therapy during the time of frustrating re-learning.
-Spirit Essences Feline Training is ideal for this purpose.
+Spirit Essences Training Formula is ideal for this purpose.